MgaKristiyanongHesus/MgaKristiyanongHesus.github.io/content/english/blog/Living By Faith - And How to Do It.md

 image: "/images/articles/LBFing.webp"
 categories: ["Top Forty"]
 author: ""
-tags: ["Teachings of Jesus", "Living By Faith"]
+tags: ["The Teachings of Jesus", "Living By Faith"]
 draft: false
 ---
 Jesus Christ taught people not to think about how to feed and clothe themselves.